-EVIDENCE OF RESIDENCE WITHIN A SCHOOL DISTRICT Α.
+EVIDENCE OF RESIDENCE WITHIN A SCHOOL DISTRICT

 The residence of a student is defined as the primary residence of the student's parent/guardian or of either parent when custody is mutually agreed upon and shared.
-Proof of residence must be provided at initial enrollment and may be one of the following:
+Proof of residence must be provided at initial enrollment.